Suppose we add a new procedure to Scheme called abort which

 by discarding

-.
-But note that F
+F. But note that F does not include

-, so the closest enclosing catch
+any catch, so the closest enclosing catch

 third rule handles this by jumping there anyway (discarding

-), and then continuing to jump further (by placing
+F), and then continuing to jump further (by placing

-the throw expression in E
+the throw expression in E.

-Now let's implement catch
+Now let's implement catch and throw

-in our interpreter. catch
+in our interpreter. catch builds a Cont

 object to serve